-If you are properly prepared for the conversation with these phone interview tips you have the advantage of being able to have notes right in front of you.
+If you are properly prepared for the conversation with these phone interview tips, you have the advantage of being able to have notes right in front of you.
 The comfort of familiar surroundings could work to your advantage.
-As well, most tips that can be applied to face-to-face interviews can assist you in telephone interviews.
+As well, most tips that apply to face-to-face interviews can assist you in telephone interviews.
 That being said, there are extra things you can do to ensure a successful phone interview.

 Phone Interview Tips to Show You are a Serious Candidate

 Settle in a quiet place away from people, TV, pets, etc. If you have a home office, use it and close the door.
-Not only will these things distract you, but the interviewer may hear them through the phone and find them distracting or, if they hear a TV for, instance, wonder how seriously you are taking the interview.
+Not only will these things distract you, but the interviewer may hear them through the phone and find them distracting, or if they hear a TV for, for instance, wonder how seriously you are taking the interview.
 Eliminating distractions will enable you to keep 100% focused on the job interview.